 Computers increasingly collect, manage, and analyze data for scholarly research.
 Linked data and metadata give libraries the ability to support this eResearch, making them powerful tools.
 Many libraries are a tipping point in adoption of linked data, and librarians that don't learn about this topic are at risk of falling behind.

 In this eCourse, Dr. Oksana L. Zavalina—an experienced instructor with extensive teaching and research experience in linked data and metadata—will provide you with the tools to get started and the resources to learn more on your own.
-Zavalina will cover topics such as the building blocks of metadata scheme (structure, syntax, and semantics); how metadata schemes are implemented in database records; application of several metadata schemes that are most widely used in digital libraries, including Dublin Core and MODS; and the role of metadata in Semantic Web and Linked Data environment.
+Zavalina will cover topics such as the building blocks of metadata scheme (structure, syntax, and semantics); how metadata schemes are implemented in database records; application of several metadata schemes that are most widely used in digital libraries, including Dublin Core and MODS; and the role of metadata in Semantic Web and Linked Data environments.

 "I think Dr. Zavalina is the perfect instructor for this course.
 She clearly knows and understands the material well and does an excellent job of distilling it for a beginner's understanding, and I found her calm and approachable manner reassuring and her feedback on exercises encouraging and helpful."